Wethenoc

-Wethenoc or Gwethenoc or Guethenoc was a 5th-century Breton saint.
+Wethenoc or Gwethenoc or Guethenoc was a 5th-century pre-congregational Breton saint.

 Life

-A son of Prince Fragan of Dumnonia and Saint Gwen the Three-Breasted, he grew up at Ploufragan near Saint-Brieuc (in northwestern France) with his brothers, Winwaloe and Jacut.
+A son of Prince Fragan of Dumnonia and Saint Gwen the Three-Breasted of Brittany, he grew up at Ploufragan near Saint-Brieuc (in northwestern France) with his brothers, Winwaloe and Jacut.
 They were later joined by a sister, Creirwy.
 He was educated by Budoc of Dol on the Île Lavret near Paimpol.
+Wethenoc was also the half brother of Cadfan.